STPell/BallTrackingLEDDisplay/readme.md

 ## LED Controller.
 _Written by Ash Gupta (@agu50)_

 Two versions of the LED program exists for different array sizes.
 The one used to demonstrate the prototype was ``backup-board``.
-The LED controller was an Arduino UNO board controlling individually adressable RGB LEDs in a 9x10 grid.
+The LED controller was an Arduino UNO board controlling individually addressable RGB LEDs in a 9x10 grid.

 Four different modes exits: standby, piano, game, and draw.
 These modes can be toggled via a swich connected to pin 10.